-One hundred kilometers south of Colombo, Sri Lanka’s Capital City, the beach scene begins.
+One hundred kilometers south of Colombo, Sri Lanka’s Capital City, the beach scene begins at Hikkaduwa.

-There are several beach towns to choose from in this country.
+There are several beach towns to choose from in Sri Lanka.
 Most people come to Sri Lanka for the beach and only the beach.
+And we can understand why.
+The white sandy beaches, great surf breaks and laid back vibe make Sir Lanka a great place to hang o ut.

 Traffic is loud and dangerous and shopping can be a chore.
 Even the Lonely Planet Guide book compares walking along the road to a game of Russian Roulette.